Things to consider

 Galvanized or aluminum

-The frame of the trailer can is usually aluminum or galvanized steel.
+The frame of the trailer is usually aluminum or galvanized steel.
 Aluminum is lighter and offer great corrosion resistance, which means the trailer will last much longer, especially in salt water.

 Tow vehicle